 Often, these mini-projects are short research projects.
-However other examples include: specific training for a lab technique, writing a script for the analysis of data, contributing to an exhibition in the science museum, writing an advisory report for a ministry or municipality.
+Other examples include: specific training for a lab technique, writing a script for the analysis of data, contributing to an exhibition in the science museum, writing an advisory report for a ministry or municipality.

 Many of the instructions for research projects also apply to mini-projects.
 If you cannot find the answer to your questions in the information below, please also read the information under Research project.

 The student can apply for a mini-project using the General Application Form.
 The form should contain at least the following information:

 - The start and end date of your project.

 - The content and the end product(s) of the mini-project and an indication how these products will be assessed and with what weight.